firstdraft/appdev-lessons/lessons/rps-rcav.md

 end
 ```

-We get the first line class definition for "free":
+We get the first line class definition "for free":

 ```ruby
 class ApplicationController < ActionController::Base